 For example, event mesh banner is a great temporary signage option for outdoor events such as road races and marathons.
 Event mesh can be branded to reflect a special event with custom logos and coloring.
-Another temporary signage solution includes teardrop and wind flags, which can be placed roadside to attract passersbys to the event or around registration tables or merchandise areas.
-These flags are lightweight and easy to set up and take down, making it an excellent temporary signage option.
+Another temporary signage solution includes teardrop and wind flags, which can be placed roadside to attract passersby to the event or around registration tables or merchandise areas.
+These flags are lightweight and easy to set up and takedown, making it an excellent temporary signage option.

 Some of the most popular are available from many sources, so it’s a buyer’s market.
 Selecting the proper fabric is crucial to any successful temporary application, especially considering the range of applications and available printing methods.

-Lily Hunter, product manager, textiles and consumables with Roland DGA, Irvine, California, says that most graphics are temporary and constantly changing, just like the fashion industry.
+Lily Hunter, product manager, textiles and consumables with Roland DGA, says that most graphics are temporary and constantly changing, just like the fashion industry.
 “New trends and the demands of clients/consumers require the ‘look’ of any space to be changed fairly often, especially within retail settings.
-Many printed products available, such as SEG (silicone edged graphics), posters and banners, are easy to switch out without the need for professional installers.”
+Many printed products available, such as SEG (silicone edge graphics), posters, and banners, are easy to switch out without the need for professional installers.”

-“Many print service providers are utilizing digital to produce P.O.P., P.O.S., and directional signage for events and short-term needs,” adds Michael Maxwell, senior manager at Mimaki USA, Suwanee, Georgia.
+“Many print service providers are utilizing digital to produce P.O.P., P.O.S., and directional signage for events and short-term needs,” adds Michael Maxwell, senior manager at Mimaki USA.
 “Many PSPs are taking advantage of the advancements in ink technology, such as UV-LED curable, to take on more work and address faster turnaround to clients.”

 Maxwell says that virtually any media will work in an indoor environment.
 “A wide variety of media is now offered with exterior capabilities; however there are some exceptions, such as canvas, wall-coverings, etc. These exceptions tend to fall in more decorative areas like home furnishings.”

 He says depending on the machine architecture, roll versus rigid becomes a topic of discussion, but overall media compatibility has greatly improved across all technologies.
 There are core categories to consider though.
-For example, PVC-based goods depending on their intended application are suitable for solvent, UV-LED curable and latex inks.
-Dye-sub printers are limited to polyester based goods, but these could be fabric, or rigid materials (e.g., phone cases).
-The advancements of both ink and media and the cross-functionality of each has widened the capabilities across the entire market.”
+For example, PVC-based goods depending on their intended application are suitable for solvent, UV-LED curable, and latex inks.
+Dye-sub printers are limited to polyester-based goods, but these could be fabric, or rigid materials (e.g., phone cases).
+The advancements of both ink and media and the cross-functionality of each have widened the capabilities across the entire market.”